-The Preston Market precinct is a 5.1 hectare, mostly privately owned strategic site in Melbourne’s north.
-It is generally bounded by Murray Road in the north, Cramer Street to the south, the rear of the High Street buildings to the east and St Georges Road to the west.
-The precinct includes the Preston Market and is next to Preston Station, which is being upgraded as part of the Level Crossing Removal Project.
+The Preston Market Precinct takes in 5.1 hectares of privately-owned land generally bounded by Murray Road in the north, Cramer Street to the south, the rear of the High Street shops to the east and St Georges Road to the west.
+The precinct includes Preston Market and is next to Preston train station.

 The map below outlines the boundary of the Preston Market Precinct, including the existing market building, building proposals approved by VCAT in 2017 and other key features.

 To download a copy of the Site Location – Preston Market Urban Renewal Site, simply click anywhere on the image.

 The Preston Market Precinct project has been identified as a project on the VPA’s Fast Track Program.
 You can read more about the VPA’s Fast Track Program here.

 The project will use the VPA Projects Standing Advisory Committee to consider unresolved matters and provide advice to the Minister and the Victorian Planning Authority (VPA) prior to VPA finalising the amendment for the Minister for Planning’s consideration.

 The Victorian Planning Authority (VPA) is an independent statutory authority that reports to the Victorian Minister for Planning and is a key source of strategic planning advice.